Fox & Roach, REALTORS®

 For a residential real estate brokerage franchise network, location is quite literally everything.
 Berkshire Hathaway HomeServices Fox & Roach, REALTORS® is a subsidiary of HomeServices of America, the nation’s second largest provider of total home services.
 “We are a large real estate broker and primarily sell financial services to customers of the real estate brokerage,” explains Steve Storti, Chief Marketing Officer.
 “Our customer base is split into two categories, one being the obvious footprint—buyers and sellers of homes.
 The other customer audience is the independent contractor real estate agents as well as other real estate agents whom we’d like to become affiliated with us.”

-With over 4,500 independent contractors and real estate agents, 1,000 employees, and 65 offices spread across their 65 office locations in Pennsylvania, New Jersey, and Delaware, Berkshire Hathaway HomeServices Fox & Roach, REALTORS® is dedicated to its mission of helping people achieve the dream of homeownership—and is currently dominating the market it serves.
+With over 4,500 independent contractors and real estate agents, 1,000 employees, and more than 70 office locations in Pennsylvania, New Jersey, and Delaware, Berkshire Hathaway HomeServices Fox & Roach, REALTORS® is dedicated to its mission of helping people achieve the dream of homeownership—and is currently dominating the market it serves.

 Location, Location, Location!